Are you ready to take on a high school drama?

 THREE.
 Our leads are pretty daebak!
 I came to this drama with an open heart and open mind.
 Kim Jung Hyun (1990) was recently on my radar from his work in Bing Goo.
 This is Kim Se Jeong’s first acting gig.
 Even though they both have very limited acting experience, their acting here is stellar.
 Body language is everything and it sells our lead characters interactions better when they’re actually comfortable with one another.

 FIVE.
 Masquerading and fighting for a cause.
 Welcome Student X!
-He hides under a black hoodie and like Ra Eun Ho, he’s tired of the corruption.
+He hides his identity by using a black hoodie and is tired of the corruption just like Ra Eun Ho is.
 He works behind the scenes to put the immoral administration, mainly the terrible principal, in his place.
 Everyone is on the hunt for X and exposing his identity.
 Can he continue his fight for justice without being found out?